-Network, system, media transport auditing, monitoring controls are in place, in accordance with applicable Federal and VA information security & privacy policies, procedures, and standards.
+Network and system auditing, monitoring controls are in place, in accordance with applicable Federal and VA information security & privacy policies, procedures, and standards.

 2.4e Who is responsible for assuring safeguards for the PII?

 The System Owner is ultimately responsible for assuring safeguards for the PII collected and processed by the system.